turingschool/lesson_plans/ruby_03-professional_rails_applications/mystery_project.md

 You should have the following data pre-loaded in your marketplace:

-*   20 total businesses
+*   50 total registered users
-*   10 categories
-*   50 items per category
+*   5 postings per user
-*   100 registered customers, one with the following data:
+*   1 platform administrator with the following user info:
     *   Username: jmejia@turing.io
     *   Password: password
-*   10 orders per registered customer
-*   1 buisness admin per business, one with the following data:
-    *   Username: nate@turing.io
-    *   Password: password
-*   1 platform administrators
-    *   Username: jorge@turing.io
-    *   Password: password

 It creates a much stronger impression of your site if the data is plausible.
-We recommend creating a few "template" businesses that have real listings, then replicating those as needed.
-You could also use the [Faker](https://github.com/stympy/faker) gem.
+You could use the [Faker](https://github.com/stympy/faker) gem to randomly create categorized data.

 ## Check-ins and Milestones